RannyMeier/InputSelectFilter/README.md

 https://github.com/radzenhq/radzen-blazor/blob/master/Radzen.Blazor/DropDownBase.cs

 1) Please fix Orders.razor tbody to use new InputSelectNumberFilter component for Entity and Item.
-2) Like Blazor InputSelect with added search and filter.
+2) Like Blazor InputSelect with added search, filter, and bind to integer.
 3) Like Radzen DropDown with integrated Search text box, delay, and filter.
 4) public sealed class InputSelectFilter : InputBase
 5) Control also has a textbox for up to three search terms.